fChristenson/react-job-interview-questions/readme.md

 of how I would interview a frontend developer for a company that is looking for React developers.

-The questions are the main thing and the code tests are just a safety barrier just in case the candidate has unexpected issues with writing code.

 The goal is not to try to figure out how "good" the candidate is with code but rather how likely they are to be able to get productive in a short amount of time, what we are looking for is a gut feeling as it is almost impossible